Frederick William Burns: Personal

 His daughter was held for 5 weeks in the Tombs I, where she was attended to by the well-known Tombs Angel, during the hearing of the Court of Special Sessions.
 Noted many times, her trial was the most sensational in New York City history with hundreds crowding the courtroom and thousands in front of the Centre Street Court on the day of her release.
 Due to Florence's age, 5'8" height, golden hair, big blue eyes, attractive face and shapely figure, she would have been considered strikingly beautiful in a world where the typical woman averaged 5'2" in size.
 Due to this, many famous people of the time attended the hearings like socialite Harriet Hubbard Ayer (mostly known for starting the Cosmetics Industry but also, a journalist for Joseph Pulitzer's New York World) and illustrator Charles Dana Gibson (known for creating the Gibson Girl).
 Upon her release, she joined her family in New Jersey and they remained in hiding until her acquittal after the Coroner's Inquest in mid-May.
-After which, Fred returned to announcing.
+After which, Burns returned to announcing.
 However, the number of events he announced significantly declined.

-Fred is interred in the Tulip section of the Cemetery of the Evergreens in Brooklyn with his wife, daughter Florence, Bad Bill Dahlen and many, many others.
+Burns is interred in the Tulip section of the Cemetery of the Evergreens in Brooklyn with his wife, daughter Florence, Bad Bill Dahlen and many, many others.